On Fine-Grained I/O Complexity of Attention Backward Passes: Introduction

 In the more practical large cache case, $ M = \Omega(d^2) $, we prove an upper bound $O(\frac{n^2 d^2+nd^3}{M})$ on the I/O complexity for the attention backward algorithms (Algorithm~\ref{alg:attention_gradient_large_cache}), which matches that of FlashAttention~\citep{dfe+22, d23, sbz+24}.
 We prove that this upper bound is tight by providing a matching lower bound for the I/O complexity of attention backward using the red-blue pebble game analysis framework from \citet{hk81}.

 Therefore, we provide the optimal bounds and algorithms for backward passes for all cache sizes.
 This fully characterizes the I/O complexity of attention forward/backward when combined with existing results on forward passes~\citep{sy24}.
 Notably, we confirm that FlashAttention is optimal for both the forward and backward passes when the cache size is large enough $M = \Omega(d^2)$.
 Moreover, in recent years, sparse attention has become another mainstream method for speeding up the training process of transformer-based models~\citep{cgrs19, zgd+20, bpc20}.
 These approaches mainly focus on techniques for sparsifying the attention matrix, thereby reducing the quadratic bottleneck in running time.
 However, it remains unknown whether this method can be integrated with I/O-aware algorithms like FlashAttention.
 Consequently, we further analyze the I/O complexity of sparse attention to provide theoretical guarantees, offering fine-grained lower bounds.

 \begin{theorem}[Lower bound for sparse attention forward and backward, informal version of Theorem~\ref{thm:sparse_attn_io:formal}] Let $Z_\mathrm{input}$ and $Z_\mathrm{QK}$ be the number of nonzero entries of the input matrix and the key-query matrix, respectively.
-Then any algorithm for both attention forward and backward computation using sparse semi-ring matrix multiplication has I/O complexity
+Then, any algorithm for both attention forward and backward computation using sparse semi-ring matrix multiplication has I/O complexity

 \end{theorem}